Juan Díaz de Garayo: Early life and family

 Garayo was born on 17 October 1821, the ninth child of farmers Nicolás Díaz de Garayo and Norberta Ruiz de Argandoña, in Eguilaz, a village near the town of Salvatierra in Álava, Basque Country, Spain.
-He was illiterate, never received an education, hard-working and austere.
+He was illiterate, (having never received an education), hard-working, and austere.
 Between the murders, he lived and worked in Vitoria as usual, attracting no suspicion.

-At age 14, during the First Carlist War, Garayo was sent by his parents to serve in the neighbouring towns of Salvatierra, Alaiza, Ocáriz, Izarza, Añua and Alegría-Dulantzi, where he worked temporally as a farmhand, shepherd and coal miner.
-In 1850 he began to serve Antonia Berrosteguieta, a widow from Vitoria who was looking for a servant with experience in farming and field management, and shortly after they got married.
-Berrosteguieta was nicknamed La Zurrumbona after her first husband, known as Zurrumbón, a nickname that Garayo would inherit.
+At age 14, during the First Carlist War, Garayo was sent by his parents to serve in the neighbouring towns of Salvatierra, Alaiza, Ocáriz, Izarza, Añua and Alegría-Dulantzi, where he worked temporally as a farmhand, shepherd, and coal miner.
+In 1850 he began to serve Antonia Berrosteguieta, a widow from Vitoria who was looking for a servant with experience in farming and field management.
+Shortly thereafter, he and Berrosteguieta married.
+Berrosteguieta was nicknamed La Zurrumbona after her first husband, who had been known as Zurrumbón, a nickname that Garayo would inherit.

 The couple had five children, three of whom (Cándido, Josefa and Tomás) survived.
 This marriage ended in 1863 with the death of La Zurrumbona, and Garayo married his second wife, Juana Salazar, shortly after.
 Unlike the first marriage, which was happy, the second was loaded with conflict between his new wife and her stepchildren.
 His eldest son left to serve in a house and the other two increasingly spent their time in the street away from the family home.
 Salazar died from smallpox in 1870 and Garayo committed his first murder shortly after.
 Garayo married a third time, again shortly after the death of his previous wife, and this marriage was even more plagued by conflict, as the woman was an alcoholic.
 After only five years of marriage, in 1876, Garayo found his wife bedridden and in agony upon returning from work; he called for a doctor but was told that nothing could be done about it.
-One month later he married his fourth and last wife, an old widow named Juana Ibisate.
+She died, and one month later he married his fourth and final wife, an elderly widow named Juana Ibisate.

 Although the relationship with his later wives wasn't idyllic, there is no evidence that Garayo had any part in their deaths.
 When asked about the most suspicious, the third, the imprisoned Garayo declared:

 "No; I did not kill her, because if I had I would have declared it, as I have done with the others."